-SRHI owns businesses and a portfolio of investments in the natural resource sector.
+SRHI's primary business is acquiring and growing a portfolio of metals and mining businesses.
 As a result, the Company's operations are significantly impacted by price volatility of various commodities.

-SRHI is well positioned for future growth with \$44.8 million in working capital, including \$29.1 million in cash, and a portfolio of strategic and tactical assets exposed to commodity sectors for which we have a positive long-term outlook.
-SRHI is concentrated in the mining and energy sectors with material exposure to copper (MTV), metallurgical coal (Corsa Coal) and light oil (InPlay Oil).
+Currently, SRHI's investments are concentrated in the mining and energy sectors with material exposure to the following commodities: copper (MTV), metallurgical coal (Corsa Coal) and light oil (InPlay Oil).